pineoc/cocos-docs/tutorials/javascript/parkour-game-with-javascript-v3.0/chapter6/en.md

     },
 ```
 **Note**
-You should initilize the space of physics and pass it to AnimationLayer.
+You should initialize the space of physics and pass it to AnimationLayer.

 ### Add Physics Component to the Runner Sprite